psaux-it/woocommerce-aras-kargo/README.md

 ![setup5](https://user-images.githubusercontent.com/25556606/124501159-baf95700-ddc9-11eb-81ce-84c5b9117639.png)

 ## Where is Turkish translation?
 You are welcome to add support/contribute on Turkish translation.
-Currently only mail notifications support Turkish.
-The setup and logs not support Turkish yet.
+Currently script only supports mail notifications in Turkish.
+The setup and logs not supported yet.

 ## Features
 - Interactive easy setup